 - Instant project switch.

-There are a lot of text editors out there; why should you spend your time learning about and using Atom?
+There are many text editors; why should you spend time learning about and using Atom?

 Editors like Sublime and TextMate offer convenience but only limited extensibility.

-On the other end of the spectrum, Emacs and Vim offer extreme flexibility, but they aren’t very approachable and can only be customized with special-purpose scripting languages.
+Emacs and Vim offer extreme flexibility on the other end of the spectrum, but they aren’t very approachable and can only be customized with special-purpose scripting languages.

 First of all, the Atom editor is entirely free to use.

-Atom, a project started by Github, and it has established itself as one of the premier code and text editors out there.
+Atom, a project started by Github, has established itself as one of the premier code and text editors.

-Again the best part is that the Atom is totally free, open-source, and highly customizable.
+Again the best part is that Atom is free, open-source, and highly customizable.

-It built around a minimal core, Atom comes with multiple language-specific packages built-in, and the library of community-written ones has exploded over the years since the editor was first released.
+It is built around a minimal core.
+Atom comes with multiple language-specific packages built-in.
+The library of community-written ones has exploded since the editor was first released.

-Their goal is a zero-compromise combination of hackability and usability: an editor that will be welcoming to an elementary school student on their first day learning to code, but also a tool they won’t outgrow as they develop into seasoned hackers.
+Their goal is a zero-compromise combination of hackability and usability: an editor that will welcome an elementary school student on their first day learning to code, but also a tool they won’t outgrow as they develop into seasoned hackers.

 As we’ve used Atom to build Atom, what began as an experiment has gradually matured into a tool we can’t live without.

 On the surface, Atom is the modern desktop text editor you’ve come to expect.
-Pop the hood, however, and you’ll discover a system begging to be hacked on.
+Pop the hood, however, and you’ll discover a system begging to be hacked.

 - Code folding